Rachana-Chougule/Home-Automation/README.md

 ### Configure IFTTT:

-• First step is creating account on IFTTT.
+1. First step is creating account on IFTTT.
 Note: Create account on IFTTT by using same e-mail id which you have used for Adafruit.
-• After account creation, click on My Applets and then select New Applet shown below,
-• After selecting a new applet, we get a new page in which we should click on to This is shown in the below image.
+2. After account creation, click on My Applets and then select New Applet shown below, After selecting a new applet, we get a new page in which we should click on to "ThiS".
-• Then search for Google Assistant and select it.
+3. Then search for Google Assistant and select it.
-• Now, enter voice phrases which we will use as a command for Google assistant.
+4. Now, enter voice phrases which we will use as a command for Google assistant.
 We can enter any phrase as per our application.
 As you can see, the phrases entered in the above fields are for making Light ON.
-For making Light OFF, we have to create another applet with different phrases.
+5. For making Light OFF, we have to create another applet with different phrases.
-• Now, we get another page on which we have to click on that option which is used to connect Google Assistant with Adafruit.
+6. Now, we get another page on which we have to click on that option which is used to connect Google Assistant with Adafruit.
-• Then search for Adafruit and select it.
+7. Then search for Adafruit and select it.
-• After selecting Adafruit, choose action.
+8. After selecting Adafruit, choose action.
 Now enter what data we need to send to which feed of Adafruit dashboard.
-• Click on Create Action.

 Read entire report about the project here: https://drive.google.com/file/d/1oUbzrXW5aKT3GdSjMdUW9zwqwH-CifQb/view